FadiCBB/a_c_compat/README.md

 Background:
 ---------------------------
-Compatibility layer between AGM (Authentic Gameplay Modification) and CSE (Combat Space Enhancement).
-Spun off from another project (cbb_a3_core) I maintain but without all the dependencies.
+This is a (tiny) compatibility layer between AGM (Authentic Gameplay Modification) and CSE (Combat Space Enhancement) that I maintain for the group I play with [albeit in a slightly different form].
+This can be of use to others though so I've opted to throw it on Github.

-Because of the importance of the CSE medical menu, I've made some AGM features availible in the CSE action menu.
-Doesn't have to just be this way but it'd require someone elses contribution for it.

-Not all AGM features will be covered.
-Again, if you want to contribute anything missing please do.
-That's the reason it's on Github and what not.
+In short, all this currently does is call some of the AGM functions through the CSE interaction menu.

+Why the CSE one?
+The medical menu is pretty important and we've opted to use that as the primary interface.

+If anyone has anything they'd like to contribute, please submit a pull request and I'll test and merge it.

 To-do:
 ---------------------------

-  -
+  - Fast Roping

+    Required Component: AGM_FastRoping

+    Description: Self explanitory.
+A prep version of this has been added however I haven't tested it and won't until the next stable update.

 Included components:
 ---------------------------